vlele/csa_master_class/M1/Terraform-Script/Terraform-script-instructions.md

-	terraform init  --> Initiates and gets the required libraries for the provider(in this case 'azurerm') terraform plan  --> Generates a plan based on the terrafrom script in the file (testscript-vmcreation.tf) terraform apply --> Deploys the actual resources on Azure
+	terraform init  --> Initiates and gets the required libraries for the provider(in this case 'azurerm') terraform plan  --> Generates a plan based on the terrafrom script in the file (testscript-vmcreation.tf) terraform apply --> Deploys the actual resources on Azure (or)
+	Terraform apply -auto-approve --> Deploys the actual resoruces on Azure but does not prompt for confirmation

 7) Verify that the resources are actually provisioned in the Azure Portal